 Alongside Path, Wealthfront shines because it offers unique programs other robo-advisors don’t.
 For instance, the firm offers Tax-Optimized Direct Indexing.
 Here’s how it works.
 Instead of purchasing a single ETF of an Index Fund to invest in U.S. stocks, this program will purchase up to 1,001 individual securities on your behalf.
 By owning so many stocks, Wealthfront says it can improve tax-loss harvesting.
 According to Wealthfront, Tax-Optimized Direct Indexing can add 2.03% to your annual performance.

-Wealthfront is a good option for first-time savers all the way up to serious investors with $100,000 or more.
+Wealthfront is a great option for first-time savers all the way up to serious investors with $100,000 or more.
 It is low cost and has diverse investment options, including 529s.
-One of Wealthfront’s best attributes is its tax programs, Tax-Loss Harvesting and Tax-Optimized Indexing.
+Besides Path, one of Wealthfront’s best attributes is its tax programs, Tax-Loss Harvesting and Tax-Optimized Indexing.
 Investors with tax concerns should especially consider Wealthfront.

 Reink Media Group (RMG) remains committed to providing transparent and unbiased reviews of various financial services and segments, including Robo-Investment Advisors (“RIA’s”).
 Although exempt from registration as an investment advisor under the Investment Advisors Act of 1940, 15 U.S.C. §80b-1, et seq, RMG works tirelessly to ensure compliance with all applicable Security and Exchange Commission rules and regulations for entities which perform reviews and/or receive payments for advertising and solicitation.
 Please be advised that for purposes to this Review, RMG utilized a live account with actual funding which was later closed once the Review’s test period was complete.